DerekSelander/symbol-interposing/symbol interposing.md

 For these challenges, all executables are compiled and run on an Apple macOS Monterey operating system with hardware capable of running ARM64/ARM64e.
 Since Apple is transitioning away from Intel in their device lineup, only ARM64 & ARM64e will be covered. clang-1400.0.29.102 is used for all examples and was tested on a macOS 12.6 M1 machine.

 This writeup assumes you have an understanding of the C language as well several Apple concepts.
-If you're unfamiliar with Mach-O load commands and the symbol table, you're encouraged to read about those first by [googling](https://www.google.com/search?q=macho+load+commands) or looking up the [&lt;mach-o/loader.h&gt;](https://github.com/apple-oss-distributions/xnu/blob/main/EXTERNAL_HEADERS/mach-o/loader.h) & [&lt;mach-o/nlist.h&gt;](https://github.com/apple-oss-distributions/xnu/blob/main/EXTERNAL_HEADERS/mach-o/nlist.h) headers.
+If you're unfamiliar with Mach-O load commands and the symbol table, you're encouraged to read about those first by [googling](https://www.google.com/search?q=macho+load+commands) or looking up the [&lt;mach-o/loader.h&gt;](https://github.com/apple-oss-distributions/xnu/blob/main/EXTERNAL_HEADERS/mach-o/loader.h) & [&lt;mach-o/nlist.h&gt;](https://github.com/apple-oss-distributions/xnu/blob/main/EXTERNAL_HEADERS/mach-o/nlist.h) headers. **No Objective-C/Swift swizzling is covered here.
+That story has been so done already**

 Sounds good?
 Game on?